-A pressed bracket that wraps around the outer face webs and flanges of a rafter which joins the two rafters to form the roof apex.
+A folded bracket bolted to the top ends on outer webs of 2 rafters to form a roof apex.

 Barge Capping

 A flashing that attaches to the gable end wall cladding over the roof sheets to cover the gap between the top of the endwall cladding and the roof sheeting to a neat finish.